Written by: Shannon Pratt-Phillips, Ph.D.

 Find out if you need to provide a Vitamin D supplement for your horse during the winter months.

-The skin can produce one type of vitamin D, Vitamin D3, when it is exposed to ultraviolet light (sunlight).
+The skin can produce one type of this specific vitamin, Vitamin D3, when it is exposed to ultraviolet light (sunlight).
 In the winter, sunlight intensity is decreased, daylight hours are shorter, hair coat is longer, and many horses tend to be blanketed.
 Therefore, Vitamin D synthesis within the horse’s body may be insufficient.
 Similarly, while the horse could also obtain Vitamin D2 by consuming sun-cured forages such as hay, these stores in the hay decrease over time and amounts may be limited.
-Because of this, most, if not all, commercial feeds in Canada are supplemented with Vitamin D. Typically feeds will contain between 700-1,500 IU/kg of feed, which along with any small amount from the sunlight or dried forages, should meet the 3,300 IU/day requirement (for a 500kg mature horse).
+Because of this, most, if not all, commercial feeds in Canada are supplemented with it.
+Typically feeds will contain between 700-1,500 IU/kg of feed, which along with any small amount from the sunlight or dried forages, should meet the 3,300 IU/day requirement (for a 500kg mature horse).

-It should be noted that vitamin D over supplementation can be toxic, so one should avoid adding supplements onto commercial feeds already containing Vitamin D. Vitamin D toxicity has also resulted due to feed manufacturer error, and should be considered if horses suddenly go off of their feed.
+It should be noted that over supplementation can be toxic, so one should avoid adding supplements onto commercial feeds that already contain it.
+Vitamin D toxicity has also resulted due to feed manufacturer error, and should be considered if horses suddenly go off of their feed.